v-rusmit/microsoft-graph-docs/api-reference/v1.0/api/officepolicy_list.md

-# List officepolicies
+# List officePolicies

-List all the officepolicies available in an organization.
+List all the officePolicies available in an organization.

 ### Prerequisites
 One of the following **scopes** is required to execute this API: *OfficePolicy.Read.All* or *OfficePolicy.ReadWrite.All*